mldbai/mldb/container_files/assets/www/doc/builtin/sql/FromExpression.md

 ## Transpose

-Queries can be made to the transpose of a dataset by using a transpose() function in the FROM expression.
+Queries can be made to the transpose of a dataset by using the transpose() function in the FROM expression.
 For example:

 ```
 SELECT x.* FROM transpose(dataset) AS x